rw251/rollbar-deploy-webpack-plugin/README.md

 ```

 ## Plugin Configuration
-You can pass a hash of configuration options to `RollbarSourceMapPlugin`.
+You can pass a hash of configuration options to `RollbarDeployPlugin`.
 Allowed values are as follows:

 #### `accessToken: string` **(required)**